IBM/offline_order_processing_during_pandemics/README.md

-# Use Watson Knowledge Studio and Speech To Text to automate offline order processing during pandemics
+# Order processing during pandemics for offline mode

 How do we stop panic amongst people of hoarding essentials during lockdown?
 How do we maintain social distancing while procuring essentials?